corpus-core/colibri-stateless/src/chains/eth/cp_signer/README.md

-## External Checkpoint Signer (`cp_signer`)
+## External Checkpoint Signer (`colibri-signer`)

-This directory contains `cp_signer`, a reference implementation of an **external signer** that signs finalized Ethereum Beacon checkpoints and submits the signatures back to the Colibri server.
+This directory contains `colibri-signer`, a reference implementation of an **external signer** that signs finalized Ethereum Beacon checkpoints and submits the signatures back to the Colibri server.

 If you want to implement your own signer (any language / environment), the most important parts are the **HTTP API** and the **signature specification** below.